-Notes to the consolidated and separate interim financial statements For the period ended 30 June 2017
+Notes to the consolidated and separate financial statements For the year ended 31 December 2017

 Provisions Provisions for legal claims (continued) Provisions for legal claims are recognised on a prudent basis for the estimated cost for all legal claims that have not been settled or reached conclusion at the reporting date.
 In determining the provision management considers the probability and likely settlement (if any).
 Reimbursements of expenditure to settle the provision are recognised when and only when it is virtually certain that the reimbursement will be received.
 Provision for restructuring A provision for restructuring is recognised when the group has approved a detailed formal plan, and the restructuring either has commenced or has been announced publicly.
-Future operating costs or losses are not provision for onerous contracts A provision for onerous contracts is recognised when the expected benefits to be derived by the group from a contract are lower than the unavoidable cost of meeting its obligations under the contract.
+Future operating costs or losses are not provided for.
+Provision for onerous contracts A provision for onerous contracts is recognised when the expected benefits to be derived by the group from a contract are lower than the unavoidable cost of meeting its obligations under the contract.
 The provision is measured at the present value of the lower of the expected cost of terminating the contract and the expected net cost of continuing with the contract.
-Before a provision is established, the group recognises any Contingent assets impairment loss on the assets associated with that contract.
-Contingent assets are not recognised in the annual financial statements but are disclosed when, as a result of past events, it is probable that economic benefits will flow to the group, but this will only be confirmed by the occurrence or non-occurrence of one or more uncertain future events which are not wholly within the group's control.
+Before a provision is established, the group recognises any impairment loss on the assets associated with that contract.
+Provision for tax claims Provisions for taxes claims relates to additional assessment on taxes, including withholding tax, value added tax, PAYE tax.
+Contingent assets Contingent assets are not recognised in the annual financial statements but are disclosed when, as a result of past events, it is probable that economic benefits will flow to the group, but this will only be confirmed by the occurrence or non-occurrence of one or more uncertain future events which are not wholly within the group's control.
 Contingent liabilities Contingent liabilities include certain guarantees (other than financial guarantees) and letters of credit and are not recognised in the annual financial statements but are disclosed in the notes to the annual financial statements.